swcarpentry/2014-04-14-wise/novice/shell/base_lesson/00-intro.md

 there is usually a program in between called a [command shell](../../gloss.html#shell).
 What the user types goes into the shell;
 it figures out what commands to run and orders the computer to execute them.

 A shell is a program like any other.
 What's special about it is that its job is to run other programs rather than to do calculations itself.
-Like the Finder program on a Mac or the KDE or Gnome programs on a Linux machine (often referred to as a 'Desktop environments'), it is often used to manage the file system.
-But the shell can do a lot more than that.

 The most popular Unix shell is Bash, the Bourne Again SHell
-(named because it a reworking of the Bourne shell, written by Stephen Bourne&mdash;this is what passes for wit among programmers).
+(so-called because it's derived from a shell written by Stephen Bourne&mdash;this is what passes for wit among programmers).
 Bash is the default shell on most modern implementations of Unix, and in most packages that provide Unix-like tools for Windows.

-Using Bash or any other shell feels more like programming than like using a mouse.
+Using Bash or any other shell
+sometimes feels more like programming than like using a mouse.
-Because Bash dates back to line printers, the commands are terse (often only a couple of characters long), their names are frequently cryptic, and their output is lines of text rather than something visual like a graph.
+Commands are terse (often only a couple of characters long), their names are frequently cryptic, and their output is lines of text rather than something visual like a graph.
 On the other hand,
-the shell is more configurable and flexible than a GUI.
-It allows us to combine existing tools in powerful ways with only a few keystrokes and to set up pipelines to handle large volumes of data automatically.
+the shell allows us to combine existing tools in powerful ways with only a few keystrokes and to set up pipelines to handle large volumes of data automatically.
+In addition,
-The command line is also often the easiest way to interact with remote machines.
+the command line is often the easiest way to interact with remote machines.
 As clusters and cloud computing become more popular for scientific data crunching, being able to drive them is becoming a necessary skill.